 The normal ceiling limitation on the monthly benefit allowances is 75% of average compensation.
 However, a member who has an effective date of membership before July 1, 1985, is entitled to a benefit of up to 90% of average compensation.
-Members become fully vested as to benefits upon completion of five years of service.
+Both regular and police/fire members become fully vested as to benefits upon completion of five years of service.